dan-mcm/cat-ui/README.md

 npm run start
 ```

-An additional debugging option is available at `npm run dev` to help aid in local style formatting.
+* An additional debugging option is available at `npm run dev` to help aid in local style formatting.
 Note that calls to the server will not function correctly in this mode.
+* To keep updated with security patches run `npm audit fix`

 ## Further Applications Ideas